 It starts with trying.
 Try finding small chucks of time to do one activity that you think brings you joy.

-After you do this activity, reflect on whether the activity did in fact fill your soul.
+After you do this activity, reflect on whether the activity did, in fact, fill your soul.
 You can use the journaling worksheet for this week to reflect on this.

 Give yourself a +1 if the activity brought a lightness to your step.
 Give yourself a zero if it was neutral, and a -1 if the activity sucked the life and joy out of you.

 When you find an activity that fills you, move it to the Soul-Filling Box.
-If there is activity that completely drains you, move it to the Energy Draining Box.
+If there is an activity that completely drains you, move it to the Energy Draining Box.
 You can find the journaling worksheet here!

 Over time, you will find that there will be a handful of activities that really bring life to your weary soul.
 It is these activities that you need to work into your days as often as you can.